UniExeterRSE/improve-r-code/_episodes/01_lesson1.md

 Hopefully you have brought along a script which you want to improve.

 First, we are going  assess the readability and stylistic elements of your script.
-For this you will need the `styleTest.R` script.
+For this you will need the `01_testStyle.R` script.
 To get this script to run a static code analysis of the script you have brought you need to first change the variable `infile` to the path to your script.